lanl-ansi/Alpine.jl/docs/src/parameters.md

 * `presolve_maxiter(default=9999)`: maximum iteration allowed using presolve process

-* `presolve_bt_width_tolerance(default=1e-3)`: independent numerical tolerance used in presolve for bound tightening procedure.
-Note that this procedure is more sensitive to the tolerance in here.
-Small tolerance is more likely to results in strange presolve behvaior.
+* `presolve_bt_width_tol(default=1e-3)`: independent numerical tol used in presolve for bound tightening procedure.
+Note that this procedure is more sensitive to the tol in here.
+Small tol is more likely to results in strange presolve behvaior.

 * `presolve_bound_tightening_algo(default=1)`: method used to do built-in bound tightening, choose `1` for regular bounding tightening,  `2` for Tighten McCormick bound tightening.